misakar/c/README.md

 # simple clone

-	simple clone a folder but change it to svn
+	simple clone a github repo folder but change it to svn

-#### sudo pip install simple
+#### sudo pip install simple0
 #### simple https://github.com/mitsuhiko/flask/tree/master/examples

     if you first use simple, you may meet this: